jakesiney/CV/README.md

 ## Education

 #### Makers Academy (July 2023 to October 2023)
 During my time at Makers Academy, I participated in a rigorous full-time software development program that provided me with a comprehensive understanding of software development and testing, cloud infrastructure with AWS and DevOps practices.
-This immersive experience instilled in me the importance of collaboration, adaptability, and problem-solving within a fast-paced and agile team environment.
+This immersive experience instilled in me the importance of collaboration, adaptability, and problem-solving within an agile team environment.

+- Object Oriented Programming.
+- Team based projects.
 - Test driven development using Python and Flask.
 - Database integration with SQL & PostgreSQL.
-- you might also mention aspects some other skills/knowledge listed below:
 - Amazon Web Services.
 - Containerisation with Docker.
 - IaC with Terraform and Cloud formation.
 - Networking and REST APIs.
 - Application reliability and security.
+- Pair programming.
+- EQ Sessions.

 #### London College of Print and Graphic Design